muratk3n/thirdwave/en/README.md

 Gases cannot act like blackbodies.
 Now take the next natural step and admit stars are made up of solids.

 Is cosmology science?
-Effin Astrology has better science than you bro
+Effin Astrology has better science than you

 "Stars (which are dense balls of hot gas) also behave like blackbodies"